 It is very important that you check whether your chosen course requires candidates to sit an admissions test.
-It is the candidate's responsibility to ensure that they are registered for admissions tests by the deadline.
+It is the candidate's responsibility to ensure that they are registered for admissions tests by the deadline (6pm GMT on 15 October).
 Information on admissions tests, including how to register, can be viewed here.

 Some courses require candidates to submit written work which must be original school or college work and marked by a teacher.
 Information on written work requirements can be found here.